-Students are expected to arrive at school between 8:08-8:15 a.m. for breakfast (this is new due to COVID Procedures).
+Students are expected to arrive at school between 8:08-8:15 a.m. for breakfast.
 Prior to that time, no supervision is available.

 Specific arrival locations are designated for each grade.
 School starts at 8:15 a.m.

 Students will be dismissed at 2:53 p.m.